-Cleveland Public Theatre offers children residents of the Cuyahoga Metropolitan Housing Authority the opportunity to learn theatre arts through its nationally recognized program, Brick City Theatre.
+Cleveland Public Theatre offers youth residents of the Cuyahoga Metropolitan Housing Authority the opportunity to learn theatre arts through its nationally recognized program, Brick City Theatre.

-Brick City Theatre engages children ages 5-14 who reside in public housing in a year-round afterschool and intensive summer arts program that improves academic skills, instills empathy and responsibility, builds character and enhances creative thinking.
-Under the dedicated guidance of CPT Teaching Artists, children learn how to create and perform their own plays, choreography, poetry, music compositions and visual art.
+Brick City Theatre engages youth ages 5-14 and family members who reside in public housing in a year-round afterschool and intensive summer arts program that improves academic skills, instills empathy and responsibility, builds character, and enhances creative thinking.
+Under the dedicated guidance of CPT Teaching Artists, children learn how to create and perform their own plays, choreography, poetry, music compositions, and visual art.
 These works are then crafted into original performances that are presented annually at CMHA community centers and arts festivals throughout Cleveland.

 BRICK CITY IN THE NEWS

 “Brick City Theatre 10.13.2017.”
 We The People.
 WKYC-TV.
 Oct 13 2017.
 Click here to watch: http://www.wkyc.com/entertainment/television/programs/we-the-people/brick-city-theatre-10132017/483174826

 Smedley, Chealsia.
 “A New Ohio City Mural Paints a Community of Togetherness.”
 Cleveland Magazine.
 Cleveland Magazine, 9 February 2017.
 Web.
 Click here to read: http://www.clevelandmagazine.com/entertainment/articles/new-ohio-city-mural